Posted on Leave a comment

 • If you wake frequently to urinate

-• If you’re sensitive to flavored drinks before bed
+• If flavored drinks feel too stimulating before bed

-In these cases, magnesium alone may be the better evening choice.
+In those situations, magnesium alone may be the better evening option.

 Morning vs Evening Electrolytes: Quick Comparison